Forex Trading 101: Complete Beginner’s Guide to Mastering the Market

 Exchange rates fluctuate based on supply and demand, economic indicators, and geopolitical events.

-Pip: A pip is the smallest price move a currency pair can make.
+What is a Pip?
+A pip is the smallest price move a currency pair can make.
 For most pairs, a pip is 0.0001.

 For example, if the EUR/USD moves from 1.2000 to 1.2001, it has moved one pip.